bugsnag/bugsnag-expo-performance/docs/RELEASING.md

 - get the pull request reviewed – all code changes should have been reviewed already, this should be a review of the integration of all changes to be shipped and the changelog
 - merge the PR

-⚠️ **Note**: Consider merging or cherry-picking the fix to other affected major version branches
+⚠️ **Note**: Consider merging or cherry-picking bug fixes to other affected major version branches

 ### New major release